GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

   the change was uploaded from Jujutsu saying that Jujutsu must be used to rework/rebase/cherry-pick it.

+* [BEST MITIGATION] For changes that have been created with Jujutsu offer a button on the Gerrit change screen that creates a new patch set that has the Jujutsu change ID from the `change-id` header copied to the commit message footer.
+Once such a patch set has been created the change be reworked/rebased/cherry-picked in both clients.
+We can inform users that they need to create such patch set in the download commands drop-down (see previous point).

 * The first step for human users to rework/rebase/cherry-pick a change from someone else is to fetch it from Gerrit.
 For this users copy a download command from the Gerrit change screen.
 We could change the commands there or